 1. What was the rationale behind starting an apprenticeship programme at your firm?

-We recognised the many advantages of home-growing our own talent from an earlier stage, and those qualifying via the solicitor apprenticeship route will have triple the amount of experience under their belt than those from the traditional contract route.
+We recognised the many advantages of home-growing our own talent from an earlier stage, and those qualifying via the solicitor apprenticeship route, those who want to become solicitors will have triple the amount of experience under their belt than those from the traditional contract route.

 We also saw the solicitor apprenticeship as an opportunity to increase social mobility within the legal sector, and have been pleased to see a higher proportion of state-school educated applicants for this scheme in comparison to our training contract scheme.

 2. What sort of preparatory work did the firm have to undertake to be able to start the apprenticeship programme?
 Have you used services of an external organisation?

 We had to decide on the learning provider for ourapprenticeship (University of Law) and work with them to confirm the structure of our individual scheme.
 We also worked with our legal teams to decide upon the number of apprentices we wanted to recruit at Ashurst.
 It was also important to start developing relationships with partner schools in order to raise awareness of our scheme amongst students.

 3. Would you offer any insights when it comes to use of levy?